sfackler/rust-postgres/README.md

 let updates = stmt.update([&1i32 as &ToSql, & &"biz" as &ToSql]);
 println!("{} rows were updated", updates);
 ```
-`query` returns a result iterator.
-Fields of each row in the result can be
+`query` returns an iterator over the rows returned from the database.
+Fields of
-accessed either by their indicies or their column names.
-Unlike statement
+each row in the result can be accessed either by their indicies or their column
-parameters, result columns are zero-indexed.
+names.
+Unlike statement parameters, result columns are zero-indexed.
 ```rust
 let stmt = conn.prepare("SELECT bar, baz FROM foo");
 for row in stmt.query([]) {